Flavsm/JaxShells/README.md

 ## Purpose

-This project started as a way to practice and apply JAVASCRIPT to real apps, and it has been added to my portfolio.
+This project started as a way to practice and apply Javascript to real apps.

 ## Challenges